mmprotest/persona_chatbot/README.md

 ### Data Storage

 Long-term memories are saved in a SQLite database specified by `MEMORY_DB_PATH`.
 Each entry includes the role, content, metadata, and embedding for similarity search.
+The same database now stores persona blueprints (name, goals, full profile JSON, and timestamps) so your library of characters travels with the conversation history.

 ## Development Notes